controlplaneio-fluxcd/distribution/docs/operator/monitoring.md

 ```

 The operator updates the report at regular intervals, by default every 10 minutes.
-To manually trigger a reconciliation of the report, run:
+To manually trigger the reconciliation of the report, run:

 ```shell
 kubectl -n flux-system annotate --overwrite fluxreport/flux \